Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/merge_to_pdf/README.md

-# Sample - Convert HTML to PDF using PHP
+# Sample - Convert & Merge using PHP

-The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to convert either a URL or an HTML fragment to PDF.
+The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to convert (if needed) and merge documents into a single PDF.
 Additonal sample code to *convert, merge, watermark, secure* and *OCR* files [can be found here](../).

 <br>